- Soil Association

 - Organic living

-The British Christmas Tree Growers Association (BCTGA) estimates around seven million trees are bought each year in the UK, with the vast majority of real ones - around 80% - being the Nordmann Fir.
+The British Christmas Tree Growers Association (BCTGA) estimates around five million real Christmas trees are bought each year in the UK.
+Most trees are UK-grown and the most popular variety is the Nordmann Fir.
+But still, recent statistics suggest that almost half of all trees sold are fake.

 So, what's the environmental impact of a real or fake tree?
-Which is the most eco-friendly option?

 Read on to find out: